DrozmotiX/ioBroker.sourceanalytix/README.md

 * (Dutchman) rebuild logic to calculate values (beta testing)
 * (Dutchman) implement logic to automatically reset values by start of new day, week, month, year etc (beta testing)
 * (Dutchman) changed logic from intervall polling to handle calculations based on state updates (beta testing, not if suitable for all situations)
-* (Dutchman) fix issue incorrect states are added to monitoring
+* (Dutchman) fixed issue incorrect states are added to monitoring
-* (Dutchman) fix issue calculation not stopped when state removed from monitoring
+* (Dutchman) fixed issue calculation not stopped when state removed from monitoring
 * (Dutchman) always store all current meassurements to values of cathegorie regardless setting year etc
 * (Dutchman) code cleanup and optiomalisation
 * (Dutchman) added logging option "satus notification"